connelallison/validation-tutorial/tutorial-validation.md

 ## Input validation

 Input validation is an important feature on any site, necessary both for security and for a good user experience.
-Even in our simple blog site we have constructed as a learning exercise, deficient input validation can cause difficulty.
+Even in the simple blog site we have constructed as a learning exercise, deficient input validation can cause difficulty.
 To demonstrate this, try submitting a new entry with both the "Blog Title" and "Blog Content" fields left blank.
-You will notice there is now an empty line in your index - if you use the inspector feature in your browser to view the HTML, you will see that there is in fact a link to your blank entry taking up space in the index, but because it has no title the link has no text and cannot be clicked.
+You will notice there is now an empty line at the bottom of the list of links in your index page - if you use the inspector feature in your browser to view the HTML, you will see that there is in fact a link to your blank entry taking up space in the index, but because it has no title the link has no text and cannot be clicked.
 In order to view this useless entry and delete it, you will need to find its entry_id and navigate to its page by manually typing the URL into your address bar.

 This inconvenience could have been avoided with even very crude input validation, which you will now add.